persteenolsen/umbraco-13-starter-one/README.md

 Open your web.config file at your Web hotel and be aware of the Excessive Headers that:

-- Could be revealing information in its headers that gives away unnecessary details about the technology used to build and host it - ASP.NET and Server - Kestrel
+- Could be revealing information in its headers that gives away unnecessary details about the technology used to build and host

 - Add the below code to web.config